intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Restart
 In the case that Cluster Serving encounters some unknown error, you could restart serving by `bash restart-cluster-serving.sh`

+By manually stop and restart the cluster serving, you have the flexibility to update the model in the middle of the inference and you don't have to restart the entire docker.

 ### Update Model
 To update your model, you could replace your model file in your model directory, and restart Cluster Serving by `bash restart-cluster-serving.sh`.
 Note that you could also change your config in `config.yaml` and restart serving.